MicrosoftDocs/msix-docs/msix-src/package/signing-package-device-guard-signing.md

 Make note of the following:
 > [!NOTE]
 > * Make sure that the publisher name in the package's manifest matches the certificate you are using to sign the package.
-With this feature, it will be your your leaf certificate.
+With this feature, it will be your leaf certificate.
 Typically the publisher name in the manifest would be **CN=CompanyName**.
 Otherwise, the signing operation will fail.
 > * Only the SHA256 algorithm is supported.
 > * We are not sending the whole package back and forth over the internet